bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

-His own disclosed findings include [CVE-2024-35202][cve-2024-35202], a crash bug in Bitcoin Core that allowed an attacker to crash nodes on the Bitcoin network basically at will.
-Had an attacker discovered the bug before Niklas, the potential damage and consequences to Bitcoin could have been severe.
+His own disclosed findings include [CVE-2024-35202][cve-2024-35202], a crash bug in Bitcoin Core that allowed an attacker to crash nodes on the Bitcoin network essentially at will.
+Had an attacker discovered this bug before Niklas, the potential damage and consequences to Bitcoin could have been severe.